jconverter/jconverter/README.md

 JConverter
 ==========

-A Java framework to categorize and apply conversions between arbitrary objects.
+A Java framework to modularize, categorize and apply conversions between arbitrary objects.

 Why JConverter?
 ==============